Cheetah: Internal anatomy

+In stressful situations, the cheetah has a lower cortisol level than the leopard, indicating better stress response; it also has lower immunoglobulin G and Serum amyloid A levels but a higher lysozyme level and a higher bacterial killing capacity than the leopard, indicating a poorer adaptive and induced innate immune systems but a better constitutive innate immune system; its constitutive innate immune system compensates for its low variation of major histocompatibility complex and poorer immune adaptability.

+The cheetah's urine is odourless as it contains principally elemental sulfur, which may help the cheetah to remain undetected by its prey and other predators.

 Speed and acceleration

 The cheetah is the world's fastest land animal.
 Estimates of the maximum speed attained range from 80 to 128 km/h.
 A commonly quoted value is 112 km/h, recorded in 1957, but this measurement is disputed.
-In 2012, an 11-year-old cheetah (named Sarah) from the Cincinnati Zoo set a world record by running 100 m in 5.95 seconds over a set run, recording a maximum speed of 98 km/h.
+In 2012, an 11-year-old cheetah from the Cincinnati Zoo set a world record by running 100 m in 5.95 seconds over a set run, recording a maximum speed of 98 km/h.